 Editor instruction: insert the following pargraphs after the first paragraph

-The Extended DBand TSPEC (8.4.2.117) describes the timing and the traffic requirements of a TS that exists within either a PBSS or within an infrastructure BSS operating in the DBand.
-The purpose of the Extended DBand TSPEC is for the initial creation and modification of service periods and their allocation for the transmission of frames between DBand STAs that are members of a PBSS or that are members of an infrastructure BSS operating in the DBand (9.33.7).
+The Extended DBand TSPEC (8.4.2.117) describes an allocation within a PBSS or an infrastructure BSS operating in the DBand.
+The purpose of the Extended DBand TSPEC is to create or modify an allocation for the transmission of frames between DBand STAs that are members of a PBSS or an infrastructure BSS operating in the DBand (9.33.7).

-When transmitted between members of a PBSS or members of an infrastructure BSS operating in the DBand, the TSPEC defined in 8.4.2.32 is used to modify the traffic parameters of a previously-established TS between non-PCP/non-AP DBand STAs in a DBand infrastructure BSS/PBSS and between a non-PCP/non-AP STA and a PCP in a PBSS.
-In this case, the TSPEC is referred to as a PTP TSPEC.
+When transmitted between members of a PBSS or members of an infrastructure BSS operating in DBand, the TSPEC defined in 8.4.2.32 is used to create or modify a TS between the members.
+When transmitted between members of a PBSS, or between a non-AP members of an infrastructure BSS operating in the DBand, the TSPEC is referred to as a PTP TSPEC.

-The PTP TSPEC is a TSPEC that is exchanged between two non-AP DBand STAs.
-A PTP TSPEC includes parameters that are associated with the TS such as max MSDU size and Delay Bound, and identifies different TSs that can use the same SP for data transfer between non-AP DBand STAs.
-In the case the PTP TSPEC contains the SP and the additional TS to be transferred during the identified SP, the non-PCP/non-AP DBand STA should forward ADDTS Request frame to the peer non-PCP/non-AP DBand STA through the PCP/AP DBand STA.
+In DBand, a TSPEC includes TS parameters such as maximum MSDU size, delay bound , and optionally the allocation carrying the TS.
+A single allocation can carry multiple TSs.
+Each TS is carried in one allocation, except when

+the TS has an access policy of EDCA, where it can use all CBAP allocations with broadcast Source AID, as well as all CBAP allocations with a unicast Source AID matching the TS source STA, or

+the TS has an access policy of SEMM, where it can use exactly one SP allocation, as well as all CBAP allocations with broadcast Source AID, and all CBAP allocations with a unicast Source AID matching the TS source STA.

 Editor instruction: change the second pargraph as follows

 A TS can have one or more TCLAS (within the discretion of the STA that sets up the stream) associated with it.
 The DBand STA/AP uses the parameters in the TCLAS elements to identify the MSDUs belonging to a TS so that they can be delivered with the QoS parameters that have been set up for that TS.